 #1 Outbound to Inbound: A New Paradigm

 Outbound marketing is expensive, increasingly ineffective, and difficult to scale.
 Inbound strategies are scalable, connect with prospects at their point of need, and build lasting relationships with leads.
-A successful inbound strategy positions your firm as the fountain of knowledge in your niche, and your people as the thought leaders.
+A successful inbound strategy positions your firm as the fountain of knowledge in your niche.
+And estableshes your people as the thought leaders.

 When a client is in the market for your services, they search on Google and rely on their network.
 If you are employing the right strategies, your visibility and authority simplifies the decision-making process, ensuring that your firm gets chosen more often than not.

-The shift from outbound to inbound is explored in detail in our white paper, The New Rainmaker: Evaluating Your Firm’s Digital Strategy.
+Explore the shift from outbound to inbound in detail in our white paper, The New Rainmaker.
 Download your copy now.